Here's a practical guide to omnichannel social media — how to coordinate brand messaging across platforms while adapting content to each channel.

 With a tech stack in place, it becomes easier to manage and analyze performance across social platforms.
 Here are two tools that will help you.

-Features that are especially useful for cross-platform performance:
+Features that matter for cross-platform strategy:

 While investing in cross-platform social media marketing, here are four common mistakes you should avoid.